sl-sh-dev/sl-sh/README.md

 ### Vector Forms
-Currently slsh uses vectors not cons lists for its internal list structure.
-Forms ending in '!' are destructive and change the underlying vector other forms do not make changes to the the provided vector.
-They are usable in place of a list for purposes of lambda calls, parameters, etc (they work the same as a list made froms pairs but are vectors not linked lists).
+Forms ending in '!' are destructive and change the underlying vector, other forms do not make changes to the the provided vector.
+They are usable in place of a list for purposes of lambda calls, parameters, etc (they work the same as a list made from pairs but are vectors not linked lists).
 Use #() to declare them in code (i.e. '#(1 2 3) or #(+ 1 2)).

 Builtins: